 Diarrhea itself is not a disease, but rather a symptom of an underlying health concern.
 Most cases of diarrhea go away within 48 hours.
 However, the time may vary from one dog to another.

-Diarrhea triggers can be as simple as an upset stomach, but they may just as well indicate a more severe condition, such as a bacterial infection, parasitic infestation, or gastrointestinal cancer.
+Diarrhea triggers can be as simple as an upset stomach even in dogs, but they may just as well indicate a more severe condition, such as a bacterial infection, parasitic infestation, or gastrointestinal cancer.

 That’s why dog parents should be able to determine the underlying cause, and if they can’t do this on their own, they should take their buddies to a vet that will diagnose the underlying condition and ensure it is treated properly.